 A report may contain non-paper material, such as specimen, CDs and DVDs, Pen drive if necessary.
-They have to be accommodated in a closed pocket in the back cover page of the report.
-The inclusion of non-paper materials must be indicated in the Table of Contents.
-All non-paper materials must have a label each clearly indicating the name of the candidate, student Register number and the date of submission.
+They have to be accommodated in a closed pocket in the back cover page of the

 Binding

 Two hard bounded copies of the capstone project Report shall be submitted for evaluation, the cover page should be printed on sky blue card of 300 g/m2 or above.
 One copy is used for Semester End Examination and after the exam it should be maintained in the concerned Head of the department and another copy is maintained at cohort owner